The Gospel According to John:

 ex libris—here’s an insightful book

-If you’re looking for even more information about scholarly debate over the authorship of the Gospel BENEDICT WEBAccording to John, check out Jesus of Nazareth: From the Baptism in the Jordan to the Transfiguration by Pope Benedict XVI.
-This landmark work focuses extensively on all four Gospels, and the author offers explanations to clarify discrepancies in the biblical source material.
+If you’re looking for more information about scholarly debate over authorship of the Gospel According to John, check out Jesus of Nazareth: From the Baptism in the Jordan to the Transfiguration by Pope Benedict XVI.
+This landmark work focuses on all four Gospels, and the author offers explanations to clarify discrepancies in the biblical source material.
 His section on the principal images of the Gospel According to John provides an in-depth look at how the Fourth Gospel differs from the synoptic Gospels According to Matthew, Mark, and Luke.
 The three-volume Jesus of Nazareth set includes books that cover biblical accounts of The Infancy Narratives and Holy Week.
 Visit ex libris—main bookshelf to read an excerpt from each volume.

 WHAT DO YOU THINK that God is longing to say to you?